ballgoesvroomvroom/TableHandler/README.md

 ## Algorithms' performances

-There are 3 different sizes of datasets that I have benchmarked<br />
+There are 3 different sizes of datasets that I have used to benchmarked<br />
 Big:    10, 000 items<br />
 Medium: 2000 items<br />
 Small:  100 items<br />

-A total of 100 datasets per sizes were used and the average was taken<br />
+A total of 100 datasets per sizes were used and the average time taken to sort was taken<br />

 ### Bubble sort